-If you’ve never applied for an internship or a job at all, you may undervalue the importance of making the right first impression.
-Hiring managers can receive hundreds of applications for the same internship, so it’s essential to make sure you do the following to stand out:
+If you have never applied for an internship or a job at all, you may undervalue the importance of making the right first impression.
+Hiring managers can receive hundreds of applications for the same internship, so it is essential to make sure you do the following to stand out:

 You should write a new cover letter for each role.
 Keep in mind that you are trying to convince the hiring manager that you will be an asset to the company.
 Follow instructions and be professional.
 Review the job posting bullet-by-bullet and provide examples of skills that are listed.
 If you have an online portfolio showing your work in class or at other internships or jobs, you should also make sure you link to it.

 6. Read, and Re-read, Your CV and Cover Letter Before You Hit Send

 A misspelled word on your CV can be the difference between landing your dream internship and getting rejected.
 In addition to sharing your materials with friends and checking for grammar, you should check the job posting a few times before you send off your application.
 Are your prospective employers asking for anything that you forgot to provide?
 Once you are sure you are presenting the best version of yourself for the position, you can send off your application.

 7. Follow Up